openwns/documentation/usersGuide/modules/dll/wifimac/experiment7.rst

    and display them in a tree-like structure.

 #.
 Selecting the "DraftN" for the variable ``layer2.mode`` activates
-   the MAC enhancements of the ammendment IEEE 802.11n.
+   the MAC enhancements of the amendment IEEE 802.11n.
 How are the following parameters changed:

    #.
 Maximum number of frames in an aggregated frame